QAFerenc/Typescript-Axios-API-test/README.md

 # Typescript-Axios-API-test

-API testing of user registration on a random swagger page
+API testing of user management on a random swagger page  :    https://practice.expandtesting.com/notes/api/api-docs/

 The file was run from the command line as : jest testFile.js